 When BAPSH receives the required certificates from Animal Genetics, the Foal Registration is completed, the UELN allocated and the Passport printed.

 Stallions – Breeding Evaluation is compulsory for Stallions over 3yrs old registered in the Spanish Spotted Saddle Horse Main Studbook before they may be used to cover mares.

 Mares over 3yrs old may also be Evaluated for Breeding Approval; at present this is optional.

-ii) Movement at walk, trot & reverse to determine freedom from Locking Patella, Stringhalt, and Wobbler disease, and lameness.
-[LINK TO VET GRADING ASSESSMENT PAGE – not active yet]
+Stage 1b) Movement at walk, trot & reverse to determine freedom from Locking Patella, Stringhalt, and Wobbler disease, and lameness.

 A young PRE mare demonstrating the calm confident attitude required for the measurement stage of the Evaluation process in all breeds managed by BAPSH Ltd. Photos show ‘Height at Withers’, ‘Length of Forearm’, and ‘Length of Stifle’ being measured.